 A TKD approach works best for those who have a specific exercise routine that they want to boost.
 This is also for those who are looking to build, tone, and define lean mass without losing too much fat.

 The most important factor in your TKD plan is timing.
-It’s essential to take advantage of the body’s glycogen stores before they run out.
+You plan your carb intake so that your body can use that energy to have a more productive workout.
 Within an hour or two, you’ll be back in ketosis, burning fat again.

 A targeted ketogenic diet allows you to eat carbs around workouts while still achieving ketosis with a strict low-carb lifestyle.
 As long as you track your macros and don’t overspend on carbs then this can be a very effective strategy for boosting performance as well as increasing protein synthesis after workouts.